Hermes + Agent Ops / Foundation

 Session

 Use "Session" to locate the part of the hermes + agent ops workflow the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
-Anchor it to 24:00, where the video says: “can choose a free model and use that for certain task and when you run out of”
+Anchor it to 17:28, where the video says: “going to do that.
+Open my terminal, Ollama launch Hermes.
+Okay, and it's installed, and the biggest difference here is that instead of connecting to a paid service like a Claude Open AI, you can choose your local...”

 03